Terminal 3

 Floors | 6 |

-Check-in counters | 126 counters at Y class; 32 counters at F&J |
+Check-in counters | 100 counters at Y class; 52 counters at F&J, 6 Staff Travel |

 Oversized baggage check-in | 6 at Y class and 4 in F&J check-in |

-Self Service kiosks with baggage | 18 at Y class; 12 at F & J |
+Self Service kiosks with baggage | 32 at Y class; 6 at F & J, 4 Staff Travel |

-Self Service kiosks without baggage | 18 at Y class; 12 at F&J |
+Self Service kiosks without baggage | 16 at Y class; 6 at F&J |

-Skywards Silver members | 7 counters |
+Premium Economy and Skywards Silver members | 20 counters |

-Unaccompanied Minors Lounge (5-11 and young passengers between 12-15 on request) | 3 lounges - Two lounges in the terminal at Departures and Arrivals, and one in the concourse at Departures.
+Unaccompanied Minors Lounge (5-11 and young passengers between 12-15 on request) | 2 lounges - one lounge in the terminal at Departures, and one in the Concourse at Departures.
 Amenities include TV, video games, light refreshments, drawing and reading material. |

-Special Handling Services Lounges 3 Lounges | Two in the terminal at Departures and Arrivals, and one in the concourse at Departures |
+Special Handling Services Lounges | Two in the terminal at Departures and Arrivals, and two in the concourse at Departures |

 Ticket sale counters | 2 counters – one in First and Business and one in Economy Class Check-in Hall |

-Cashier Desks [excess baggage] | 6 in Economy class and 2 in F&J check in |
+Cashier Desks [excess baggage] | 6 in Economy class and 2 in F&J check-in |

-Immigration Counters (Departures) | 38 counters and 12 e-gates (Economy Class) 10 counters and 4 e-gates (First & Business Class) |
+Immigration Counters (Departures) | 35 counters and 15 Smart Gates (Economy Class) 10 counters and 10 Smart Gates (First & Business Class) |

-Immigration Counters (Arrivals) | 52 counters and 12 e-gates |
+Immigration Counters (Arrivals) | 72 counters and 40 Smart Gates |

 Retail areas | 4800 m2.
 3 Dubai Duty Free public shops including a pharmacy |